hexhoc/php-dev-environment/README.md

 2. Open /var/www/sites/ folder
 3. Download lavaravel - composer create-project laravel/laravel example-app
-4. cd ./example-app and use command - php artisan serve --host 0.0.0.0
+4. cd ./example-app and use command - php artisan serve --host 0.0.0.0 OR you can simple configure virtual host to /var/www/hello-project/public
 5. Install laravel plugin from setting
 6. Configure database.
 For host-db we are use inner ip of mysql container (usually like 172.16.0.3)
 7. profit